📬 Tuesday, December 17: Last Day to Order for Domestic US Holiday Shipping (Non-Custom Only) 📬

 We schedule our civil and social methodologies by how long it takes for the Earth to revolve around the sun.
 These solar calendars – from the ancient Egyptians’ use of the rising of Sirius to Pope Gregory XIII adopting the most widely used calendar today, we have depended on old Helios to keep us on track.

-Let’s think about how impressive the summer solstice must have been to ancient civilizations.
-Think Aztec and Maya.
-Think Celts.
-Think Stonehenge.
 Many structures and monuments were partly erected as solar calendars, surrounding the inhabitants with an almanac specific to their very place of existence.
 The word “solstice” is from the Latin for solstitium - sol (sun) and stit (stopped or standing).

 Sun | Ogham Art Summer Solstice Blog